Connect with us

 BISCUIT: Could you tell us some more about Evanscapps as this would bring us pretty much up to date my friend, would it not?

-JERRY: Pretty much…well, of course Ean was the bass player with Lynyrd Skynrd and he approached me with his idea for a separate project in which he was also working with Bobby Capps, who although was the keyboard player for 38.Special, was going to do the vocals on the new record.
+JERRY: Pretty much…well, of course, Ean was the bass player with Lynyrd Skynrd and he approached me with his idea for a separate project in which he was also working with Bobby Capps, who although was the keyboard player for 38.Special, was going to do the vocals on the new record.
 Todd Harrell and Chris Henderson from the great band “3 Doors Down” were also very much involved as well.
 So I realized it was going to be something well worth doing.
 Ean asked me to do all the bass tracks and he did all of the guitar parts, and Bobby of course came up with the amazing vocals.

-BISCUIT: You did indeed manage to get it all together and come up with a fabulous record, entitled “Last time”, which came out under the Rock Ridge label.
+BISCUIT: You did indeed manage to get it all together and come up with a fabulous record, entitled “Last Time”, which came out under the Rock Ridge label.

-JERRY: Thanks man.
+JERRY: Thanks, man.
 Ean had a nice home studio where we spent ten days getting my bass parts down together, and although he did not play any of the bass on this one himself, Ean did end up showing me a bunch of licks from his “Chops” box.
 Once I started putting all of my own chops together, with all that Ean had shown me, it made me a lot better bass player man.

 BISCUIT: It was all worth it, because you managed to release a wonderful record which should not be missed.
 You got the deal my man, eh!

 JERRY: Although we got the deal, it was only two weeks before Ean unfortunately passed away, and then the record actually came out only a week after he had left us, so it was all kind of surreal in a way.
-Yeah man, we got it all recorded and re-mastered, and signed the deal and everything, and then Ean sadly died of cancer.
-He was the main song writer, and this was his “baby” for sure, so it was all a bit strange really.
+Yeah, man, we got it all recorded and re-mastered, and signed the deal and everything, and then Ean sadly died of cancer.
+He was the main songwriter, and this was his “baby” for sure, so it was all a bit strange really.

 BISCUIT: Strange and sad at the same time, but you did manage to release a great bunch of songs together, and I think Ean would be very proud of that.
-I love the tracks that I have heard from “Last time”, and in particular, “Anything goes”.
+I love the tracks that I have heard from “Last Time”, and in particular, “Anything Goes”.
 I think it has a great build up and the vocals are amazing, and that track really stomps along for me and has you producing that nice deep warm tone on the bass as well…wonderful stuff.

 JERRY: Bobby is a killer singer man, and I can only describe the overall sound of Evanscapps as a kind of cross between Alice in Chains and 3 Doors Down.